 The addition of beta-blockers, antidepressants and antipsychotics should be avoided where possible.

+Though some people have been helped by adding certain kinds of antidepressants – usually a low dose or sedating variety antidepressant, or low dose of a beta blocker for example – these come with the risk of dependency and the need for a taper later, potentially prolonging the overall taper process.
+While other medications are less likely to result in the kind of adverse reactions that BZDs often cause, they can still have their own side effect profile, so adjuvant medications should be approached with risk vs. benefit caution, e.g., the benefit of starting a new medication should be carefully weighed agains the risk(s).
 There are numerous anecdotal reports in the benzodiazepine withdrawal support communities of people having what are referred to as “reactions” or “setbacks” from taking prescribed medications, over-the-counter medications, supplements, and the like.
 These “reactions” and/or “setbacks” are often described as causing a resurgence of the withdrawal syndrome and have been reported to sometimes be quite severe and/or long-enduring.
-It is for this reason that use of any medication or supplement in someone with benzodiazepine-related withdrawal and/or neurotoxicity should be approached with great caution and research.
+It is for this reason that use of any medication or supplement in someone with benzodiazepine-related central nervous system problems should be approached with great caution and research.
 Please speak with your medical provider about your concerns, although it is important to note that they may not always be educated or aware of the potential for these to do further harm so it is important for benzodiazepine-injured patients to also be their own health advocates.

 Tools such as pharmacogenomic testing may be of some use in determining which medications may or may not be tolerated, however many benzodiazepine-injured patients report having reactions and sensitivities to medications they had no issues with prior to their benzodiazepine iatrogenic illness.